There are all sorts of bold statements — both for and against — using liquid fabric softeners and dryer sheets these days.

 - You don’t need to use more than one-half of a dryer sheet per load in order to avoid static cling, soften your clothes, and keep them smelling fresh.

-- If you happen to notice a build-up of residue starting to form on the dryer’s lint screen, use a dryer brush to remove it and/or wash it using dishwashing liquid.
+- If you happen to notice a build-up of residue starting to form on the dryer’s lint screen, use a dryer brush to remove it or wash the lint screen using dishwashing liquid.
 (Allow to dry completely before putting it back into your dryer.)

 This is true.

-Take it from me, if you happen to use a fabric softener or dryer sheet with your microfiber towels, you will be left with regular ‘ol towels (or rags!) rather than super-absorbing microfiber ones you started with.
-Most of the unique microfiber properties will be lost, and you cannot restore them once they’re gone.
-I know.
-I’ve done it… more than once.
+Take it from me, if you happen to use fabric softener or dryer sheets with your microfiber towels, you will be left with regular ‘ol towels (or rags!) rather than the super-absorbent microfiber ones you started with.
+Most of the unique microfiber properties will be lost — and you cannot restore them once they’re gone.
+I know because I’ve done it… more than once.
 (Others have tried to restore the microfiber properties with mixed results.)

-Therefore, even though it can be difficult to remember to wash (if you use liquid fabric softener) and dry your microfiber towels separately from your other towels, it’s imperative that you do.
-Some even recommend washing your microfiber towels separately from your cotton towels, though I’ll admit I don’t do that.
+Therefore, even though it can be difficult to remember to wash and dry your microfiber towels separately from your other towels (if you tend to use a liquid softener with the rest of your laundry), it’s imperative that you do!
+Some even recommend washing your microfiber towels separately from your cotton towels — though I’ll admit I don’t always do that.
 Perhaps the super-absorbent properties in my microfiber towels would be even better if I did though.

 The takeaways: